Dining in Melbourne

-When it comes to dining, Melbourne is the envy of the Australia-Pacific region.
-The city is home to some of the best restaurants and bars in the world, top-notch coffee and is where many of Australia's biggest food trends are born.
+When it comes to dining, restaurants in Melbourne, Australia are among the best in the region.
+The city is home to some of the best finest restaurants and bars in the world, top-notch coffee and is where many of Australia's biggest food trends are born.

 Attica, nestled in suburban Ripponlea south of the city, has achieved its stardom thanks to New Zealand-born owner and operator Ben Shewry.
 The three chef’s hat restaurant consistently ranks among the world’s best, with Shewry’s focus on superior native ingredients, providing diners with an upmarket Australian bush tucker experience that is hard to beat.
 Think kangaroo, seafood, wild fruits and nuts, perfectly paired with some of the finest wine from Australian soil and further abroad.